Nearly 27 Years After Hindu Mob Destroyed A Mosque, The Scars In India Remain Deep

 At 80, Syed Ikhlaq Latifi's face is lined and leathery, with a stark white beard.
 But he's still able to scramble up three flights of stairs to his roof to describe what he watched from there, in horror, nearly 30 years ago.

 On Dec.
-6, 1992, a mob broke through barricades around the Babri Masjid, a 16th-century mosque in Latifi's hometown of Ayodhya in northern India.
+6, 1992, a mob broke through barricades around the Babri Masjid, a 16th century mosque in Latifi's hometown of Ayodhya in northern India.
 He points to where the mosque's three massive stone domes used to be.
 It's now an open, dusty lot, as wide as a football field, lined with barbed wire.

 The mosque was built when India was ruled by the Mughals — Muslim emperors.
 They built thousands of mosques, forts and other landmarks all over northern India, including the country's most famous: the Taj Mahal, which houses the tomb of the emperor Shah Jahan's favorite wife.